 Guide to Baidu SEO: “On-site” optimization for Baidu

 Although Baidu SEO remains obscure to many, it is definitely a set you don’t want to skip when getting into the Chinese market!
-Here are tips & must know on SEO regarding the first search engine in China Baidu.
+Here are tips & must know on SEO regarding China’s top search engine Baidu.

 For loading speed reasons as well as website authority, having your website hosted in China is a definite plus but a neighboring country will work just fine.
-Avoid every google plugging that would make your website appears broken in China.
+Avoid every Google plugging that would make your website appears broken in China.
+This will not only ensure you a better ranking on Baidu but also on other China search engines such as Sogou.

 Having a Chinese extension domain name – either .cn or .com.cn – is helpful too, though the ultimate importance of this on your site’s SEO potential is debatable.

 Baidu’s biggest attribute and main selling feature are that they only index simplified Chinese characters.
 This is why it is important for you to have a website available in simplified Chinese.
 In fact, Baidu prefers 100% Chinese-written websites and has difficulty distinguishing several languages.
-So, if we want to appear in priority and increase its visibility, we recommend a Chinese homepage.
-Besides, to improve its trust rank, it is recommended to have a “.cn” website.
+So, if we want to appear as a priority and increase its visibility, we recommend a Chinese homepage.

 In order to rank on Baidu, it is essential that you produce original qualitative content on a regular basis.
 This will improve your website authority and trust rank.
 Local search engines will automatically give importance to websites with many pages.

-Google or Bing love update but Baidu even more.
-Chinese prefer recent content and then search engine adapted their algorithms to fit the demands.
+Google or Bing love updates but Baidu even more.
+Chinese Internet users prefer recent content and then search engines adapt their algorithms to fit the demands.

-For Baidu Seo, URL is not what matters the most
+For Baidu SEO, the URL is not what matters the most

 This is not chauvinism but simply Baidu is a search engine for Chinese websites in priority.
 For Baidu keywords in the URL are not that important.
-Moreover, Chinese specialists in SEO often create URLs in English even for a Chinese article.
-Often they choose to use the five first five consonants for a company website URL.
+Moreover, Chinese specialists in SEO often create URLs in English even for Chinese articles.
+Often they choose to use the five first consonants for a company website URL.

-The importance of Content for your Baidu SEO Effort
+The Importance of Content for Your Baidu SEO Efforts

-Another important thing for Baidu: Metadata ( and ) that helps to put Metadata on an HTML page for the tools that can use it ( browsers, search engines, or indexation tools.
+Another important thing for Baidu: Metadata (<meta description> and <meta keyword>) that helps to put Metadata on an HTML page for the tools that can use it ( browsers, search engines, or indexation tools.
 So, we operate on the choice of these metadata according to the most researched keywords on Baidu and its competitors.

 Do not use ISO-8885-1.
-The two coding platforms to use are UTF-8, or GB2312.
+The two coding platforms to use are UTF-8 and GB2312.
 Of the two, UTF-8 would be considered stronger since it caters to any language in the world.

 Working with your on-page SEO